Compuabhi/WhitePaper/README.md

    * @return {uint} The cumulative units-of-value expected to be repaid
    *   by the time the given blockNumber lapses.
    */
-  function getExpectedRepaymentValue(address debtor, string termsParameters, uint blockNumber, address tokenAddress) returns (uint) {}
+  function getExpectedRepaymentValue(address debtor, string termsParameters, uint blockNumber) returns (uint) {}

   /**
    * Returns the cumulative units-of-value repaid by the point at which a